What is Alaska Corporation Foreign Qualification

 Every Alaska Foreign Corporation must have an address that is physically located in the state of Alaska.

-This address is "registered" with the Alaska Secretary of State.
+This address is "registered" with the Alaska Division of Corporations.

-The Registered Address is where official and legal correspondence can be delivered.
+The Registered Address cannot be a PO Box and is where official and legal correspondence can be delivered.

 The individual or company that is registered with the state of Alaska to receive all correspondence on behalf of the Alaska